JnsFerreira/lmpthw/challenge_5/README.md

 # CONCAT

 A Pythonic way of cat unix command.
+Basically, you can use concat by two ways:

+1. See the content of a file

+2. Concatenate N files, being able to write to an output file

 ## Installation